Syamgith/syamgith.github.io/README.md

 ---

 **Summary:**
 This is a React + Tailwind CSS app, ready for local development and easy deployment to GitHub Pages.
-Just install dependencies, run locally with `npm start`, and deploy with `npm run deploy`.
+Just install dependencies, run locally with `npm start`, build `npm run build` and deploy with `npm run deploy`.

+After deploying - Goto github pages and again set customdomain(syamgith.com) and save.